Key takeaways

 Larger loans of $50,000 are available through banks, credit unions and online lenders.
-But before you apply, evaluate if you need a loan for this amount or if a smaller loan will suffice.
+But before you apply, evaluate if you need a loan for this amount or if a smaller loan will do.

-You should also familiarize yourself with what lenders look for in applicants and get at least three loan quotes to gauge if the benefits of securing a $50,000 personal loan outweigh the cost of borrowing.
+You should also familiarize yourself with what lenders look for in applicants.
+Get at least three loan quotes and search for the lowest personal loan rates.
+This will help you gauge if the benefits of securing a $50,000 personal loan outweigh the cost of borrowing.

 It depends on the lender, but most will evaluate your creditworthiness and debt-to-income ratio.
 Lenders want to know that you’ve responsibly handled debt products in the past and can afford to make timely monthly payments on a new loan.